TNishimoto/b_tree_plus_alpha/README.md

 #### Example

-An example of DynamicBitSequence is described in [dynamic_bit_example.cpp](https://github.com/TNishimoto/b_tree_plus_alpha/blob/main/examples/dynamic_bit_example.cpp).
+An example usage of DynamicBitSequence is provided in [dynamic_bit_example.cpp](https://github.com/TNishimoto/b_tree_plus_alpha/blob/main/examples/dynamic_bit_example.cpp).
-The following message is displayed when this example is executed.
+When this example is executed, the following message is displayed:

 > ./dynamic_bit_example.out
 >